Casio CQ-1 calculator and clock

 The life of the button cells is stated to be about 1 year, but the AA battery will only illuminate the power-hungry VFD display for about 10 hours.
-However, the display can be extinguished by setting the MODE switch is set to "OFF", and then the time can be displayed by pressing the "TIME" button.
+However, the display can be extinguished by setting the MODE switch to "OFF", and then the time can be displayed by pressing the "TIME" button.
 Alternatively, the clock can be displayed indefinitely using the AC adapter.

 Showing the time 10:57.

 The CQ-1 in hand showing its small size.

 To distinguish their calculators from the crowd, manufacturers started to add extra functionality beyond the normal calculator functions.
 Such is the case with the time mode of the Casio CQ-1 from the very innovative Casio Computer Co.
 Ltd.